-- UB Job Fairs.
-UB hosts job fairs several times per year.
+- UB Career Design Center—Events.
+UB hosts job fairs and events multiple times per year.

 - Companies that you would like to work for.
 Write to a company that interests you and ask if there are any summer positions available.
 Be sure to include your resume.

 - Other students.
 Talk to students who have completed internships to find out how they located their internships; they might be able to provide you with names of companies that use summer interns and/or contacts within the company.

 Begin Your Internship

 Attention: please pay close attention to the instructions below.
 Forms and information not conforming to the required information will cause significant delays (including rejection) for the approval process.